 1941-1959 Deck Logs, including World War II and the Korean War

 Logs dating from the 1941-1959 period typically include a monthly title sheet, daily remarks sheets, and daily columnar sheets.
 Through spring 1956, most logs also contain monthly officer lists.
 The list of officers typically provides the name, rank, date of reporting on board, primary duties, and name and address of next of kin for each officer assigned to the vessel.
-Officer lists were sometimes omitted, however, especially in the case of small vessels.
-Beginning in the spring of 1956, officer data is entered into the ship's muster rolls (but in a different format).
+Officer lists were sometimes omitted, when this happens it typically occurs in the case of small vessels.
+Beginning in the spring of 1956, officer data is captured in the ship's muster rolls and conforms to the standards of those documents.

 Entries on the remarks sheet generally appear in four-hour blocks that correspond to the major "watches" 0400 - 0800, called the morning watch; 0800 - 1200, the forenoon watch; 1200 - 1600, the afternoon watch; 1600 - 2000, the dog watch; and 2000 - 2400, the first watch.
 Each block of entries was signed by the officer of the deck, usually a junior officer (often an ensign or lieutenant [junior grade]), and approved by the navigation officer.

 Columnar sheets contain spaces for filling in the name and/or hull number of the vessel, the date, and detailed meteorological, hydrographic, and navigational data.
 This data includes wind speed and direction, barometric pressure, air and water temperature, cloud type and altitude, visibility and overall weather conditions, as well as latitude and longitude, amount of fuel and water expended and remaining on hand, the hull's draft, and temperature in the ship's magazines.
 Columnar sheets were not always filled in, however.